-We provide comprehensive behavioral health and intellectual disability services through our network of providers.
-We work closely with our providers to ensure they are providing high quality care to Philadelphians receiving services.
+DBHIDS provides comprehensive behavioral health and intellectual disability services through our network of providers.
+We work closely with our providers to ensure they provide high quality care to Philadelphians receiving services.

-We are committed to informing, inspiring and empowering our providers.
-To that end, we offer training and technical assistance to behavioral health service providers.
+We offer training and technical assistance to behavioral health service providers.
 Please follow the links below to explore the training opportunities that are available.

-- Mental Health First Aid– offered free of charge to all people who live and/or work in Philadelphia, MHFA teaches how to help a person who may be experiencing a mental health related crisis or problem.
+- Mental Health First Aid– offered at no cost to all people who live and/or work in Philadelphia, MHFA teaches how to help a person who may be experiencing a mental health related crisis or problem.
 For more information, visit healthymindsphilly.org/MHFA.

 - Network for Training and Development, Inc.– offers quality training, technical assistance, and demonstration for individuals with disabilities, families, organizations, and neighborhoods.
-For more information, visit www.networksfortraining.org.
+For more information, visit networksfortraining.org.

 - Evidence-based Practice and Innovation Center (EPIC) – offers education and resources to support the selection, implementation and sustainability of evidence-based practices.
-For more information, visit dbhids.org/epic – email firstname.lastname@example.org – and/or follow @phillyepic.
+For more information, visit dbhids.org/epic, email email@example.com, and/or follow @phillyepic on Twitter.

 To ensure providers are well informed with the latest information about behavioral health and intellectual disability services, below are a variety of helpful resources, forms and guidelines.